-Students who plan to file online need a PIN — a personal identification number — before they can fill out the form.
-They should apply for a PIN in November or December at the Department of Education's PIN website.
+Students who plan to file online need a FSA ID before they can fill out the form.
+They should apply for a FSA ID in August or September at the Department of Education's PIN website.

 Help families complete the form